Marijuana’s culture is constantly evolving. We’ll help keep you up-to-date.

 The effects of edibles, teas and sodas can take longer to peak, and last longer than smoking, causing users to sometimes consume too much.
 It can take up to four hours to feel the full effects, which can last up to ten hours.
 A serving size is 10 mg, so don’t start with more than that.
 Remember to start low and go slow.

-Infused lotions, salves and balms are sold for localized pain and inflammation.
-They may treat skin problems or pain, but do not make the user feel high.
-They’re available at retail locations as well as medical.
+Infused lotions, salves and balms are sold for localized pain and inflammation related to skin problems or pain, but do not make the user feel high.

 Slang Terms for Marijuana